-Our publications include reports of in-depth scientific and policy research, both internally and externally commissioned, as well as public position statements and factual comment to the media.
+Our publications include reports of in-depth scientific and policy research, both internally and externally commissioned, as well as public position statements.

-We also participate with International Pugwash in research on the history of Pugwash and opening its archives to researchers.
+We also participate with International Pugwash in research on the history of Pugwash and help keep its archives open to researchers.